GovTechSG/seed-documentation/onboard-device/macos-vendor-onboarding.md

 <!--

+?> Sign in to the Company Portal using your TechPass and authenticate it by entering the number displayed on your computer.

 <img src="./images/list-of-profiles.png" width=50% height=50%>
   >**Tip**:
    >- If **Profiles** page is not displayed, go to the **Apple** menu > **System Preferences** > **Profiles**.